MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L08_UX.md

 8. The questions should load, and the **Score Assessment** button should be **Disabled**.
 This is because you must select at least one answer before you can submit your answers.
-N

     *Note:* If you do not see any data, you need to use the model-driven app to create some assessment questions with answers.
-Make sure to give some questions points with positive values (correct answers) and some with negative values (wrong answers).

 9. Select some answers.